VoltLang/Website/doc/tvpl/c3-steps.md

 	Hello,
 	<name>

-We can turn strings into numbers with the toInt function found in watt.conv:
+We can turn strings into numbers with the `toInt` function found in `watt.conv`:

 	import watt.io;
 	import watt.conv;